Kudostoy0u/Scio.ly/public/codebusters/ciphers/k2-aristocrat.md

 ## Explanation
 K2 Aristocrat is a monoalphabetic substitution cipher where the CIPHERTEXT alphabet is keyed by a keyword and the PLAINTEXT alphabet remains the normal A–Z. Spaces and punctuation are preserved.
 The same mapping applies throughout the text.

 Conceptually: index letters against two rows.
 The top row is the standard plaintext alphabet (A–Z).
 The bottom row is the keyed cipher alphabet.
-To encrypt, find the plaintext letter in the top row and output the letter directly beneath it in the bottom row.
-Decryption reverses that via the bottom row index.
+To decrypt, take ciphertext letter C, find its index in the bottom row, and output the letter at that index in the top row.

 Why this matters
 - Knowing it’s K2 tells you the plain alphabet is the normal A–Z, while the cipher alphabet is the keyed variant.